Mickey Bushell: Health issues

-Bushell has lumbar sacral spinal sgenesis congenital paraplegia.
+Bushell has lumbar sacral spinal agenesis congenital paraplegia.
 In Bushell's case this means he is missing seven vertebrae from the lower part of the spine just above the coccyx.
 He has no abdominal wall muscle control, his legs and hips have never fully developed and float unsupported at the lower end of his body.

 In 2007, during his preparations for the Paralympic games in Beijing, Bushell began having recurrent kidney infection necessitating a nephrectomy.
 Despite this potentially career ending condition just three months after the operation he recorded a personal best in the 100m to qualify for the Beijing Paralympics, where he won a silver in the T53.

 Shoulder and elbow injuries in 2013 and 2014 further threatened his career, but despite this he still managed to claim silver at the IPC World Championships in Lyon and two medals at the IPC European Championships in Swansea.

 Recurrent urinary tract infections in 2015 culminated in life-threatening septicaemia.
 At the time this was incorrectly reported by the BBC as a chlamydia infection.
 He subsequently made a complete recovery, although his training was significantly set back the seven month recuperation period.